 Cribs, Cots and Bedding

 In full-day programs, it is important to provide a healthy environment for sleep.
 Lice and skin infections can be spread through blankets or bedding that are stored and cleaned improperly.
 Follow these suggestions for healthy sleep environments:

 - Store each child's bedding (sheets, blankets, pillows, sleeping bags) separate from the other children's bedding.

-- Launder sheets and pillow cases weekly and before being used by another child.
+- Launder sheets and pillow cases weekly or before being used by another child.

-- Clean cots weekly and before being used by another child.
+- Clean cribs and cots weekly or before being used by another child.

 - Launder blankets monthly.
 If the blankets touch the child's skin, clean weekly.

 For more information on what to expect in this course, the Healthy Environments Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Infant & Toddler Healthy Environments Course Guide.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.